 FOREWORD

-This Indian Standard (Second Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Methods of Sampling and Test for Petroleum and Related Products of Natural or Synthetic Origin (Excluding Bitumen) Sectional Committee had been approved by the Petroleum, Coal and Related Products Division Council.
+This Indian Standard (Second Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Methods of Sampling and Test for Petroleum and Related Products of Natural or Synthetic Origin (excluding bitumen) Sectional Committee had been approved by the Petroleum, Coal and Related Products Division Council.

 This standard was first revised in 1970 to align with the institute of petroleum standard IP 10 /65 and IP 11/63T.
 The second revision has been taken up to align with revised IP 10/12 and to keep pace with the latest technological developments and international practices.